COVID-19 Impacts on Research at UM

 Note: State and local directives governing the social response to the COVID-19 pandemic are subject to change.
 Accordingly, be aware that UM may revert back to Level 2 operations at any time.

-Effective immediately, the Office of Research and Creative Scholarship will allow Principal Investigators for all sponsored projects at UM to continue to charge salaries and benefits for anyone employed, including graduate students, on currently active federal awards per OMB M-20-17, 6.
-Allowability of salaries and other project activities, while addressing this COVID-19 crisis.
+The Office of Research and Creative Scholarship will allow Principal Investigators for all sponsored projects at UM to to charge salaries and benefits for anyone employed, including graduate students, on currently active federal awards while addressing this COVID-19 crisis.
 This concerns both charging salaries and benefits to currently active awards (under unexpected or extraordinary circumstances) and also the payment of salary when no work is being performed by employees; from all funding sources, Federal and non-Federal.
 When determining whether to continue charging salaries to active awards, Principal Investigators should be aware that supplemental funding from the sponsor, beyond what has been awarded, may not be forthcoming.

 When processing salaries or benefits expenses charged to currently active federal or non-federal awards where there is no effort, please use the activity code COVI19 (note that the 4th character is the capital letter I), which is being used campus-wide to capture expenses and revenue losses related to the COVID-19 pandemic.